James Milne named president of ACS Publications

-“Jim’s reputation for excellence extends far beyond ACS,” says ACS Executive Director and CEO Thomas Connelly Jr. “He has demonstrated creativity and vision, as well as a willingness for partnership and collaboration—skills that are essential as we continue to enhance our publication offerings to meet the needs of the scientific community.”
+“Jim’s reputation for excellence extends far beyond ACS,” says Thomas Connelly, ACS executive director and CEO.
+“He has demonstrated creativity and vision, as well as a willingness for partnership and collaboration—skills that are essential as we continue to enhance our publication offerings to meet the needs of the scientific community.”

-Milne earned a bachelor’s degree in civil engineering and a PhD in computational structural engineering from Heriot-Watt University in Edinburgh.
-He also has a degree in management studies from Henley Business School in the UK.
+Milne earned a bachelor’s degree in civil engineering and a PhD in computational structural engineering from Heriot-Watt University.
+He also has a degree in management studies from Henley Business School.

 Milne joined ACS in 2016 as senior vice president of the Journals Publishing Group, where he directed strategic planning and business development.
-Previously, Milne served as global publishing director at Wiley and also held leadership positions at the Royal Society of Chemistry and Elsevier.
-He is currently chair of the board for the International Association for STM (scientific, technical and medical) Publishers.
+Previously, Milne served as global publishing director at John Wiley & Sons and also held leadership positions at the Royal Society of Chemistry and Elsevier.
+He is currently chair of the board for the International Association of Scientific, Technical, and Medical Publishers.
 “Having been responsible for leading research publications across chemistry and related fields since 2001, I’ve been directly involved with most of the leading global societies in this domain,” Milne says.
-“I look forward to identifying new opportunities for societies to work together in a way that is really positive for the research community.
+“I look forward to identifying new opportunities for societies to work together in a way that is really positive for the research community.”

 Join the conversation